Tazzios/ha-marstek/blueprints/Readme.md

 - SOC-based inclusion/exclusion for optimal battery health
 - Optional offsets for other power consumers (e.g., EV chargers)
 - Smooth transitions between setpoints to prevent sudden battery stress
 - Rotates battery priority to ensure equal usage over time
+- Target range instead of one setpoint.
+ **v1.2**
+- Check SOC while script is running, (and not only at beginning)

 ## Marstek XOM Blueprint Requirements
 - **Marstek battery**